Whithant History, Family Crest & Coats of Arms

 Early History of the Whithant family

 This web page shows only a small excerpt of our Whithant research.
-Another 82 words (6 lines of text) covering the years 1165, 1400, 1370, 1303, 1635 and 1704 are included under the topic Early Whithant History in all our PDF Extended History products and printed products wherever possible.
+Another 82 words (6 lines of text) covering the years 1165, 1400, 1370, 1303, 1576, 1585, 1595, 1585, 1588, 1635 and 1704 are included under the topic Early Whithant History in all our PDF Extended History products and printed products wherever possible.

 Whithant Spelling Variations

 Spelling variations of this family name include: Whitton, Whitten, Whytten, Whytton, Wytton, Wytten, Witten, Witton, Wyton and many more.

 Early Notables of the Whithant family (pre 1700)

-Another 33 words (2 lines of text) are included under the topic Early Whithant Notables in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) are included under the topic Early Whithant Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Whithant family

 Some of the first settlers of this family name or some of its variants were: Thomas Whitton who settled in Hingham, Massachusetts in 1635; with his wife Audry and his sons Jeremy and James.
 The Whittons settled at Hingham, Massachusetts and became one of the distinguished families of the U.S.A.
 Later John Whitton settled in Maryland in 1731.